 It was then time to start working on the interior and the first thing I noted was that the original paddle shifters were too simple.
 So a quick look at my parts box revealed I had an extra photo-etch piece left over from the LFA.
 Obviously, I decided to use this instead!

 Then, it was time to sort out some new seat belt buckles.
 For the front, I will be using a pair of Hobby Design, photo-etch pieces.
 For the rear, I made some simple resin ones

 With all the chassis and interior parts cleaned from mold lines and prepared, it was time to airbrush some layers of primer.
 For this, I used automotive 2K grey primer

 Next job were the seats covers.
 For this, I mixed a custom dark red using a Zero Paints Red Leather colour together with some drops of Alclad Gloss Black.
 I also applied the same colour to the bottom section of the dash and door cards, referring to the real Crown

 Then, it was time for the second colour: custom dark silver.
 For this, I first masked where necessary, then I mixed a custom colour using Alclad Gloss Black and AK Aluminium

 Then I did the brake calipers where these were airbrushed in yellow, Brembo black decals from Hobby Design attached and finally cleared with several layers of Zero Paints 1K clear

 Once again, all necessary items were masked so that I could airbrush the satin black

 Every part was then airbrushed in satin black.
 For some pieces, this will be the final colour

-Next job is to continue airbrushing and masking more colours to the interior and chassis pieces, so keep watching this space for more updates on the Aoshima Crown 'Athlete'.
+Next job is to continue working on the body to perform the required modifications and get it ready for primer, so keep watching this space for more updates on the Aoshima Crown 'Athlete'.